AHURI Research Webinar Series

 How can housing support for vulnerable families be best integrated with other types of support, to enhance safety and wellbeing?
 Specialist Homelessness Services (SHSs) and other human services are not able to compensate for the absence of affordable, suitable housing across the housing system.
 Indigenous women and children in remote and regional areas face acute shortages in housing support and culturally safe service.
 In social housing’s currently marginalised state, tensions exist between aspirations to support vulnerable groups and policies relating to tenancy management: in particular, the role of social landlords in relation to crime and anti-social behaviour.

-This free webinar will present findings from a new AHURI research project — Inquiry into integrated housing support for vulnerable families — led by kylie valentine, University of New South Wales.
+This free webinar presented findings from a new AHURI research project — Inquiry into integrated housing support for vulnerable families — led by kylie valentine, University of New South Wales.
 This Inquiry investigated how housing support for vulnerable families experiencing domestic and family violence (DFV) can be best integrated with other types of support to enhance safety and wellbeing, including for women in different housing tenures, for Indigenous women and the integration of social housing policy with policies to support women affected by DFV.

 The webinar included a research presentation, followed by a discussion with AHURI’s Executive Director Dr Michael Fotheringham and audience Q&A.